Easy Chicken Tostadas are perfect for a busy weeknight. This chicken tostada recipe is done in about 20 minutes!

 How to Make Tostada Shells

-The thing that will take this recipe from a make at home dinner to feeling like eating out is a great tostada shell.
+The thing that will take these chicken tostadas from a make at home dinner to feeling like eating out is a great tostada shell.
 You can certainly buy them, but they are very easy to make.

 Brush corn tortillas with vegetable oil.
 Do not use flour shells.
 There should be enough oil that each side has a nice shine to it, but there should not be so much that it pools.